 Summary: In his account of his journeys in Northern Scotland from 1801–23, and in his proposed engineering works, Telford worked to efface any sense of unfamiliarity about travel on his roads and canals, remediating the landscape through a rational transport infrastructure.
 As a “literary engineer” Telford created a narrative for the Highland landscape that was interdisciplinary and intertextual, in parallel with literary and artistic expressions, and expanding the genre of travel writing.
 Telford’s apparently inexpressive “technical” accounts can inform and complicate our understanding of the conceptual, social, and practical mechanisms involved in the construction and consumption of the romantic landscapes of Scotland.

 This essay examines engineer Thomas Telford’s (1757–1834) presentation of his Caledonian Canal project in word and image, a landscape construction scheme linking the east and west coasts of Scotland, and undertaken for the Hanoverian government between 1801–1823.
 This was one element of broader modernising “improvements” to transport infrastructure across the Highlands, all designed by Telford, to encourage trade, and hasten assimilation into Great Britain (Colley; Lenman).
 The Canal followed a natural rift in the Scottish mountains, the Great Glen, and joined up a series of deep inland waters with short additional lengths of engineered waterway (fig. 1).
 Telford presented the Canal works within two parallel narratives, verbal and visual, in his autobiographical Life and Atlas of 1838.
 His accounts resonate with other travel writings and artistic depictions of the Scottish Highlands connected with the “discovery of Scotland” at this date (Southey; Holloway and Errington; Alfrey and Daniels; Klonk; Rackwitz), an area where artistic, scientific, economic, and indeed touristic interests converged and overlapped.
 Telford’s technology of travel both prompted and assisted exploration, while his writings as an engineer contribute to the hybrid field of travel literature in their own right.
 Engineering was a new profession establishing itself in the Romantic period alongside new disciplines of science such as chemistry, geology, and natural history.
 Working engineers contributed to these enquiries, gathering empirical data while engaged in major excavations and other land works (Cunningham and Jardine 6).
 But in addition, and in accord with the inclusive nature of exploration in this period, Telford’s travelling companion when surveying the canal works was the poet Robert Southey, whose Journal of a Tour in the Highlands runs in parallel to Telford’s account.
-Recent debates about the “politics of nature” in this period (Roe; Oerlemans) in relation to British Romantic poets in the circle of Robert Southey, as well as theoretical approaches to landscape representation around 1800 in British art have informed the development of this essay, and while recognizing the difficulties of the notion of an overarching Romantic movement voiced by many recent scholars in literature (for example Ruston) or art history (such as Matthew Craske) who avoid any style terms such as Romanticism at all, nevertheless I will argue that a contextual analysis of Telford’s apparently inexpressive “technical” accounts can expand and also complicate our understanding of the conceptual, social, and practical mechanisms involved in constructions of the romantic landscape of Scotland.
+Southey and Telford were introduced by their mutual friend John Rickman (1771-1840 ) who proposed the tour as a joint holiday of engineering tourism (Herford 1929 xv; Eastwood 2004).
+Rickman was a civil servant and statistician, holding amongst several other posts that of secretary to the commission on the Caledonian Canal.
+He was also a friend and frequent adviser and collaborator with Southey in articles for the Quarterly Review (ODNB Rickman).
+Recent debates about the “politics of nature” in this period (Roe; Oerlemans) in relation to British Romantic poets in the circle of Robert Southey, as well as theoretical approaches to landscape representation around 1800 in British art have informed the development of this essay, and while recognizing the difficulties of the notion of an overarching Romantic movement voiced by many recent scholars in literature (for example Ruston) or art history (such as Matthew Craske) who avoid any style terms such as Romanticism at all, nevertheless I will argue that a contextual analysis of Telford’s apparently inexpressive “technical” accounts can expand and also complicate our understanding of the conceptual, social, and practical mechanisms involved in constructions of the Romantic landscape of Scotland.

 [PLACE ILLUSTRATION 1 (S) HERE]